-The Salary bands shown above for senior officer posts reflect the salary for each post as at 1 January 2014.
 The Commissioner took a pension in October 2011 and is retained under a contractual arrangement whereby no pension contributions are payable.

 The Head of Legal and Democratic Services has taken a pension from previous employment and consequently there are no pension contributions to be made.